 Which math manipulatives do I need for homeschooling?

-I love living math!
-So much so that I even wrote a book about it: Loving Living Math.
-It’s special for a lot of reasons, but I’ll focus on one of those reasons today – living math offers opportunities for real-life, meaningful, hands-on learning.
+I love living math—so much that I even wrote a book about it: Loving Living Math.
+It’s special for many reasons, but I’ll focus on one today.
+Living math offers opportunities for real-life, meaningful, hands-on learning.

-Using math manipulatives to help children understand concepts and think mathematically is one of my favorite methods!
-I’ll be talking all about the benefits of various types of math manipulatives in this post.
+One of my favorite methods is using math manipulatives to help children understand concepts and think mathematically.
+In this post, I’ll discuss the benefits of various types of math manipulatives.

 This post contains affiliate links.